4 Ways to Boost Sales with Marketing Automation

 Lead scoring is an automated process that adds or subtracts points from a lead, depending on actions taken or not taken.
-Because marketing automation tracks visitor behavior, you’ll know what leads are looking at and for how long.
-Use this behavioral data (plus other demographic data) to gauge whether each lead fits your buyer profile.
+Because marketing automation tracks visitor behaviour, you’ll know what leads are looking at and for how long.
+Use this behavioural data (plus other demographic data) to gauge whether each lead fits your buyer profile.

 For example, above we see Paul Schaffer’s lead score is 498.
 This score accounts for factors such as: